jake-goodman/Retail-REST-Exercise/README.md

 1. Run MongoDB:
 $ mongod

+2. Build the jar file (Skip this step if you were provided the jar file)
+$ ./gradlew build

-2. Run the myRetail-rest-api jar file: java -jar build/libs/myRetail-rest-api-0.1.0.jar
+3. Run the myRetail-rest-api jar file: java -jar build/libs/myRetail-rest-api-0.1.0.jar
 ```